 According to the UK family law website, 56% of separated families go to great lengths to protect their children by sticking to child maintenance agreements.
 A further breakdown translates into 2.4 million separated families and 3.6 million affected children (2020 statistics).
 Indeed, it is a legal requirement to protect all minors under age eighteen from avoidable trauma associated with these separations.
 Unfortunately, some families fall through the crack and forget about safeguarding their kids’ physical, mental, and emotional stability.
-This article details some ways to offer protection.
+This article details some ways to offer protection including consulting a family law lawyer.
 If you want to know more, please find out what these are.

 - Keep court proceedings uncomplicated